neoncitylights/GeoTime/README.md

 ```

 ### Get an abbreviated timezone by ID or name
-Querying an abbreviated timezone by:
+Querying an abbreviated timezone by their...
-  * their unique integer ID takes O(1) time.
+  * ...unique integer ID takes O(1) time.
-  * their unique full name does a linear search, and will therefore take O(n) time, where `n` represents the number of timezone abbreviations.
+  * ...unique full name will take linear time (O(n) time), where `n` represents the number of timezone abbreviations.

 ```csharp
 TZAbbr novosibirsk = lookup.GetTimeZone( 149 );